Bouncing Dark Matter: Chemistry of the Bounce

 Suppose that DM shares the same chemical potential as some lighter species, $A$, whose abundance $n_A$ does not rise.
-In this case, if $\mu_\chi=\mu_A$, then $n_\chi= (n^{\rm eq}_\chi / n^{\rm eq}_A)\,n_A$, which implies that $n_\chi$ falls exponentially, since $n^{\rm eq}_\chi / n^{\rm eq}_A$ is a falling exponential.
-Therefore, a necessary condition for dark matter to undergo a bounce is that its chemical potential departs from the chemical potentials of all lighter states in the thermal bath.
+If $\mu_\chi=\mu_A$, then $n_\chi= (n^{\rm eq}_\chi / n^{\rm eq}_A)\,n_A$, which implies that $n_\chi$ falls exponentially, since $n^{\rm eq}_\chi / n^{\rm eq}_A$ is a falling exponential.
+Therefore, a departure of the DM chemical potential from the chemical potentials of all lighter states in the thermal bath is a necessary condition for a bounce.